HouseTrip/housetrip.github.com/_posts/2014-02-20-ruby-pid-tip.md

 so might as well write it down.

-Let's assume you're writing a script that needs to run regularly, but may take a variable amount of time to run, and you absolutely do not want to run in parallel.
+Let's assume you're writing a script that needs to run regularly, but may take a variable amount of time to run, and you really do not want it to run multiple times in parallel—for instance because that would exhaust your system's resources.

+This is a classic use case when using Cron, if the interval at which you run the script can be lower than the script duration.

 A typical pattern is to make sure your script writes a "pidfile" containing your process identifier in a well-known location when starting: